-- 2. The following mouse settings can be adjusted: - Mouse Orientation: Right-handed or Left-handed - Locate Pointer: Select this option to show the position of the pointer when the Control key is pressed. - Pointer Speed: Adjust Acceleration and Sensitivity. - Drag and Drop: Adjust the threshold for drag and drop operations. - Double-Click Timeout: Adjust from short to long.
+- 2. The following mouse settings can be adjusted: - Mouse Orientation: Right-handed or Left-handed - General: With option to show the position of the pointer when the Control key is pressed. - Pointer Speed: Adjust Acceleration and Sensitivity. - Acceleration Profile: Adaptive, Default, Flat. - Drag and Drop: Adjust the threshold for drag and drop operations. - Double-Click Timeout: Adjust from short to long.
 Double-click the green triangle to test the setting. - 3.
 Click Close to exit the dialog.